 What makes an antique ring different

-An antique engagement ring is generally defined as a piece that’s at least 50 years old, though the most sought-after eras go back much further.
-Estate rings are simply pre-owned—they might be antique or they might be from the 1990s.
-The distinction matters because age alone doesn’t create character; the era of craftsmanship does.
+An antique engagement ring is usually at least 50 years old, though the most sought-after eras go back much further.
+Estate rings are simply pre-owned.
+They might be antique or they might be from the 1990s.
+Age alone does not create character.
+The era of craftsmanship matters more.

 The first thing you notice when you hold an antique ring is the diamond.
-It doesn’t look like a modern stone.
-It looks warmer.
-Softer.
-The facets are larger, the light return is broader, and there’s a quality jewelers sometimes call “inner fire”—a slow, rolling sparkle rather than the sharp disco-ball flash of a modern brilliant cut.
+It does not look like a modern stone.
+It looks warmer and softer.
+The facets are larger, the light return is broader, and jewelers sometimes call the sparkle “inner fire” because it moves more slowly than a modern brilliant cut.

 This is because antique diamonds were cut by hand, not by laser.
-Each facet was placed by a craftsman’s eye, not by a computer optimization algorithm.
-The result is a stone with personality—slight asymmetries, broader flashes, and a warmth that comes from era-appropriate cutting.
+Each facet was placed by a craftsman’s eye, not by a computer.
+The result is a stone with slight asymmetry, broader flashes, and a warmer feel.

 The Art Deco moment

 The first antique ring I held was Art Deco.
-The dealer placed it on a velvet pad and I understood instantly why people collect these things.
+The dealer placed it on a velvet pad and I understood why people collect them.

-Art Deco engagement rings (roughly 1920-1940) are defined by geometry.
+Art Deco engagement rings, roughly 1920 to 1940, are defined by geometry.
 Where modern rings tend toward organic curves and minimal settings, Art Deco rings are architectural.
-They use stepped lines, hexagonal halos, milgrain edges, and filigree metalwork that looks like it was designed by an engineer who moonlights as a jeweler.
+They use stepped lines, hexagonal halos, milgrain edges, and filigree work.

-The center stone in this particular ring was an Old European cut diamond, about 0.8 carats.
-Under the showroom lights, it threw broad, lazy flashes of white and spectral color—not the frantic scintillation of a modern stone, but something more like firelight.
-The setting was platinum, with calibré-cut sapphire accents in a geometric channel along the shoulders.
-The milgrain detailing on the edges was so fine it looked like tiny beads of metal had been individually placed (because they had been).
+The center stone in this ring was an Old European cut diamond, about 0.8 carats.
+Under the showroom lights, it threw broad flashes of white and color, not the sharp sparkle of a modern stone, but something more like firelight.
+The setting was platinum, with small sapphire accents along the shoulders.
+The milgrain detail was so fine it looked hand placed, because it was.

 It cost less than a comparable new ring would have.
-That’s the strange economics of antique jewelry: you often get more craftsmanship, more character, and a more unique piece for less money, because the secondary market doesn’t follow the same pricing logic as retail.
+Antique jewelry often gives you more craftsmanship, more character, and a more unique piece for less money because the secondary market does not follow retail pricing.

 How to evaluate an antique ring

 Buying vintage requires different skills than buying new.
-Here’s what we learned:
+Here is what we learned:

 Check the setting integrity

 Antique settings have been worn for decades.
 Prongs may be thin.
 Gallery work may have worn spots.
-This doesn’t mean the ring is damaged—it means it needs a professional evaluation.
-A good jeweler can re-tip prongs, tighten stones, and reinforce settings without destroying the character of the piece.
-Budget $100-$400 for restoration work on most antique rings.
+That does not mean the ring is damaged.
+It means it needs a professional evaluation.
+A good jeweler can re-tip prongs, tighten stones, and reinforce settings without stripping the character of the piece.
+Budget $100 to $400 for restoration work on most antique rings.

 Understand the stone honestly

-Antique diamonds weren’t graded by GIA.
-Many don’t come with certificates.
-This means you’re evaluating the stone with your eyes, which is—ironically—how diamonds were always meant to be evaluated.
-Look at the stone in multiple lighting conditions: daylight, indoor light, candlelight.
-An Old European cut that looks merely okay under fluorescent store lighting may look extraordinary at a dinner table.
+Antique diamonds were not graded by GIA.
+Many do not come with certificates.
+That means you are evaluating the stone with your eyes, which is how diamonds were always meant to be judged.
+Look at the stone in daylight, indoor light, and candlelight.
+An Old European cut that looks fine under fluorescent store lighting may look much better at a dinner table.

 Learn the eras